brenomfviana/roller-coaster/README.md

 ## Compiling and Running

-We usually use an IDE (like NetBeans or Eclipse) to compile and build the program, but if you can use the following commands.
+We usually use an IDE (like NetBeans or Eclipse) to compile and build the program, but if you want to compile via terminal use the following commands.

 ### Roller Coaster Monitor

+Open the project folder:

+    cd RollerCoasterMonitor

 #### How to compile

 To compile enter the following command:

-    cd RollerCoasterMonitor
     javac src/rollercoastermonitor/*.java src/rollercoastermonitor/rollercoaster/*.java

 #### How to generate executable